Share this:

 Placing the Ancient Cynwit in a Modern Context

-To provide some context: the Athletes’ Village from the London 2012 Olympics, which once accommodated 17,000 athletes, has been repurposed into the East Village.
+To speculate: the Athletes’ Village from the London 2012 Olympics, which once accommodated 17,000 athletes, has been repurposed into the East Village.
 It now boasts more than 2,800 residences, with an additional 2,000 in the pipeline.

 According to the Queen Elizabeth Olympic Park website (2024): East Village is currently a thriving community of approximately 6,000 residents, featuring three playgrounds for children and 35 acres of open spaces and parks.